 Modibo Keïta didn’t particularly fancy literate people either.
 Those who could read and write and lived in villages were sent far away.
 That was the fate of my paternal great-uncle.
 His nickname was Lacoli (l’école or the school in French) because he could read, and that skill meant that under Keïta rule he was kidnapped, removed from his village, and sent away doing forced labor.

 Beloved revolutionary Thomas Sankara of Burkina Faso is probably one of the greatest presidents that blessed Afrikan soil.
 In a short four-year presidency he slashed the salaries of ministers, abolished many of the privileges of government, made the Renault 5, the cheapest car in the country, the official car of government including his presidential car, led an agricultural revolution, redistributed land and promoted women’s rights amongst other things.
-But like all humans, he was flawed and started being resented by the population when he stifled independent unions and stopped teachers’ salaries.
+But like all humans, he was flawed and started being resented by the population when he stopped paying out teachers’ salaries.
 His changes were fast and radical but without an appropriate education campaign, the population may have not understood or supported his vision.
 The Burkinabe and the elite started to see him as an autocrat and moments before his assassination Thomas Sankara admitted feeling “mal aimé” (disliked).

 Whether it be Modibo Keïta or Thomas Sankara, these men had great long-term ambitions and dreams for their respective countries.
 They benefitted and were supported by some but hurt others in the process.
 To be a visionary and revolutionary leader, one must remember that one person alone cannot do it all.
 If a leader doesn’t speak to and educate their followers, their plans will likely not succeed.
 The people of a nation must be involved in all stages so they can actively contribute to the materialization of a president’s dream in the country’s best interest.
 Failure to do so will turn the people against the president for they will not understand the reasons for restricting practices, such as food rationing, even if they are advantageous in the long run.